kutec/tssync/_drafts/2015-11-29-7-signs-you-should-invest-in-sass.md

 If we consider above example, you might have enough idea that I am talking about distributed team, where tasks are spreaded among number of developers for the same module.
 <h3>Sass Partials</h3>
-The feature name itself suggest the meaning of it.
-Partials means to get saperated to manage the
+The feature name - partial -  itself suggest the meaning of it.
+Partials means to get separated to manage the assets more effectively.